skspade/workmux/README.md

 ### `workmux open <branch-name>`

-Opens a new tmux window for a pre-existing git worktree, setting up the configured pane layout and environment.
-This is useful any time you closed the tmux window for a worktree you are still working on.
+Opens a new zellij tab for a pre-existing git worktree, setting up the configured pane and environment.
+This is useful any time you closed the zellij tab for a worktree you are still working on.

 - `<branch-name>`: Name of the branch that has an existing worktree.

 #### Useful options

-- `--run-hooks`: Re-runs the `post_create` commands (these block window creation).
+- `--run-hooks`: Re-runs the `post_create` commands (these block tab creation).
 - `--force-files`: Re-applies file copy/symlink operations.
 Useful for restoring a deleted `.env` file.

 #### What happens

-1. Verifies that a worktree for `<branch-name>` exists and a tmux window does not.
+1. Verifies that a worktree for `<branch-name>` exists and a zellij tab does not.
-2. Creates a new tmux window named after the branch.
+2. Creates a new zellij tab named after the branch.
 3. (If specified) Runs file operations and `post_create` hooks.
-4. Sets up your configured tmux pane layout.
+4. Runs your configured pane command (if any).
-5. Automatically switches your tmux client to the new window.
+5. Automatically switches to the new tab.

 #### Examples